Mirrorperson/ReactRoguelikeX/README.md

-Thoughts

-Agent is an abstract class for all living things in the game

-The stats and specifics of each species/race or whatever is going to be in a json file called AgentsContent

-CompleteAgent is a stateless functional component whoose only job is to get the data from AgentsContent json make an agent with complete stats and other details with it

-This generic design hopefully means I dont have to make a lot of classes for each living thing
+Basic roguelike game built on create­react­app

+Goals
+- Written in react and can be played on browsers
+- Support modding agents that doesn't require programming
+- Add procedural generation of terrain and agents for replayability
+- Keep game state and events easy to understand with ui, sprites and animation

 ---

+Dev info

+Game loop is in Map.js and uses handleKepPress which handles players input and componentDidUpdate which handles npc turns and animations.

+Agent is a class for all living things in the game.
+The stats and specifics of each species/race/agent is going to be in a json file called AgentsContent.
+This generic design means new agents can be creating using json and won't require programming.

 Branch current-wip-stuff exists only to allow moving unfinished work around